Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 ![Tetrasticks Grid Edges](Tetrasticks2-GridEdges.png)
 <BR>

-The interior intersections of the grid are also important in that no two tetrasticks can cross each other at these locations.
-In the following diagram, I have added blue dots on all interior intersections, each of which could be an integral part of a proper solution.
+Edge intersections are sometimes important because no two tetrasticks can cross each other.
+In the following diagram, I have added blue dots on all edge intersections, many of which could be an integral part of a proper solution.

 <BR><BR>
 ![Tetrasticks Edges and Intersections](Tetrasticks3-GridEdgesIntersections.png)
 <BR>

-The exterior intersections of the grid and the cells themselves are never important to a tetrasticks solution.
-In the next diagram, I have covered each cell and each exterior intersection with a grey dot.
+The cells themselves are never important to a tetrasticks solution, but adding a dot on each cell perfectly fills in teh 2-dimensional matrix.
+In the next diagram, I have covered each cell with a grey dot.

 <BR><BR>
 ![Tetrasticks Edges, Cells and Intersections ](Tetrasticks4-11x11.png)